ioccc-src/winner/2015/README.md

 local compiler.

-## Remarks on some of the winners
+## Remarks on some of the winning entries

-We believe you will again be impressed with this year's winners.
+We believe you will again be impressed with this year's winning entries.

 The fraction of worthy entries was higher than usual.